 Martin Luther was amazed how some responded to his gospel message, and commented:

-Luther had some big time problems and said some things that shock even those with toughened sensibilities.
-He was very stubborn and very head strong -- yet those very qualities God used to fight the mammoth despotic system of the papacy.
+Luther had some problems and said some things that not even his loyal followers could agree with.
+He was a very strong, often outspoken, personality, yet those very qualities God used to fight the mammoth despotic system of the papacy.

 Go to The Reformation, It's Rise and Fall